AcademySoftwareFoundation/openvdb/README.md

 ##### OpenVDB Points:

-* AttributeArray and AttributeSet - storing and accessing of typed attribute arrays and sets of these arrays.
+* AttributeArray - storing and accessing of typed attribute arrays as well as handles for fast access and manipulation of those arrays.
+* AttributeGroup - specialized attribute array that tracks and modifies point group membership.
+* AttributeSet - sets of attribute arrays and a descriptor for storing metadata describing the contents of the set.
+* IndexIterator - generic array, value and filtered iterators as well as iterator counting.
 * PointDataGrid - a specialization of OpenVDB LeafNode to store and access attribute data from an AttributeSet and typedefs for PointDataTree and PointDataGrid as well as OpenVDB-compatible serialization.
+* PointAttribute - tools to append, drop, rename and compress attributes in a PointDataTree.
-* PointConversion - a tool to convert generic point data into a PointDataGrid.
+* PointConversion - tools to convert point data into a PointDataGrid.
+* PointCount - tools to count points in a PointDataTree.
+* PointGroup - tools to append, drop, compact and change membership for groups in a PointDataTree.
+* PointLoad - tools to explicit load delay-loaded points in a PointDataTree with optional region filtering.

-##### OpenVDB Points Houdini-integration:
+##### OpenVDB Points Houdini integration:

 * OpenVDB Points SOP - efficiently convert back-and-forth between native Houdini points and OpenVDB Points.
+* OpenVDB Points Load SOP - explicitly load delay-loaded OpenVDB Points with optional region filtering.
 * SOP base class - middle-click display in Houdini for attribute data.
 * GR Primitive - Houdini visualization for OpenVDB Points in the viewport.

+##### OpenVDB Points Clarisse integration:

+* ResourceData - create an OpenVDB Points resource and load grids.
+* Geometry - new geometry object that performs VDB Points ray-tracing using a custom BVH tree.
+* GeometryProperty - extract point attributes to use in Clarisse.
+* Module - module to create OpenVDB Points resources and custom ray-tracing geometry or native Clarisse scatterer.

 Though this library has been in use at Double Negative for some time now, it hasn't had much use outside of the studio, so we are actively looking for external adoption to help mature the toolset.
 Once the library has been used more widely, the intention is to integrate this directly into OpenVDB.